jeremytammik/tbc/a/2028_bim_notebook.md

 his [BIM Interactive Notebooks](https://www.linkedin.com/posts/chuongmep_opensource-ai-dataanalysis-activity-7164531381107183616-TYNP?utm_source=share&utm_medium=member_desktop):

 > I'm thrilled to share an open-source project that I believe holds immense potential.
-It enables you to integrate and analyze Revit model data in various ways using Jupyter Notebook use mutiple progaming language under Interactive .NET.
+It enables you to integrate and analyze Revit model data in various ways using Jupyter Notebook with multiple programming languages under Interactive .NET.
 The project has been brought to fruition, and it's truly gratifying to see its development, as it opens up significant opportunities with AI and data analysis.
 Explore further in the